erlestor/abahus/readme.md

 ### Jsonworker

-We have chosen to use static methods in Jsonworker since the functions are equal for all instances of the class.
-This is because Jsonworker has no state and is simply a utility-class for writing to json.
+We got feedback about our path in Jsonworker, but when implementing changes from student assistent our app no longer worker.
+Optimally the path should be userHome so that it's not as dependent on operating systems and is less vulnerable to errors.

 ### Storage